We know that potatoes can easily be grown in a single bucket. BUT you can make harvesting easier too by using two buckets instead of one!

 Want to learn how to make this no-dig potato grow buckets?
 Follow the step-by-step tutorial from Pothuset below!

 - 2 pcs of at least 12-liter black Buckets

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox. ?

-Preparing the buckets: First you’ll make some holes in the bottom of both buckets in order to drain the soil.
-It’s important because potatoes can rot if there are too much water around them.
+Preparing the buckets: First, you’ll make some holes in the bottom of both buckets in order to drain the soil.
+It’s important because potatoes can rot if there is too much water around them.

 Once done set one of the buckets aside.
 You don’t need to do anything more with that bucket.
 This one will be the outer bucket.

-The inner bucket: I divided the bucket rim in 3 parts, 120° each.
-Then I drew a line vertical down the bucket.
+The inner bucket: I divided the bucket rim into 3 parts, 120° each.
+Then I drew a line vertically down the bucket.

-Then I draw 2 lines parallel to the first line 5 cm (2 inch) on each side of these.
-Then I measured 5 cm (2 inch) from the top and the bottom and made 2 lines between the b-lines.
+Then I draw 2 lines parallel to the first line 5 cm (2 inches) on each side of these.
+Then I measured 5 cm (2 inches) from the top and the bottom and made 2 lines between the b-lines.